 In her rebuttal testimony, DEC witness McManeus opposed witnesses Maness' recommendation that the costs DEC identified as "CAMA only" be allocated to all jurisdictions, instead of directly assigning these costs to North Carolina.
 Tr.
 Vol. 6, p.
 313. Witness McManeus explained that while she generally agrees that the costs of a system should be borne by all of the users of the system, the Company has identified very specific cost categories that should be treated as an exception to this general rule due to their nature as being unique to North Carolina.
 Id.
 These cost categories include groundwater wells used specifically for CAMA purposes and permanent water supplies provided to North Carolina customers pursuant to CAMA.
 Tr.
 Vol. 14, p.
-120. Witness McManeus explained that this allocation is consistent with prior Commission decisions related to the Company's costs of complying with other North Carolina laws including REPS and the North Carolina Clean Smokestacks rule.
+120. Witness McManeus explained that this allocation is consistent with prior Commission decisions related to the North Carolina Clean Smokestacks rule.
 Tr.
 Vol. 6, pp. 313-14.
 Because the Commission has allowed the Company to recover 100% of its costs associated with complying with those North Carolina laws, the Company believes it is also appropriate that CAMA-specific costs be directly assigned to North Carolina customers.
 Id. at 314.